jbogoeski/newsblog-laravel-tailwindcss/README.md

 php artisan db:seed

-<h3>You will need the sql file witch i have uploaded here, import in your database and you are done!</h3>
+<h3>You will need the sql file
+    I have uploaded here, import in your database and you are done!</h3>

 Demo login info: